spica-engine/site/docs/content/modules/query-params.md

 # Query Parameters

-This document will explain which query parameters are accepted in Spica environment.
+This document will explain which query parameters are accepted in the Spica environment.

 ```typescript